mlswg/mls-protocol/auth48/QUESTIONS.md

 # RFC Editor Questions

+## RLB Notes

+* This document contains the changes from PR#878, which were reviewed by the WG and approved by the AD: https://github.com/mlswg/mls-protocol/pull/878

+* I updated Emad Omara's email address and affiliation based on his advice.

+* I noticed a copy/paste error in the IANA considerations, where "where this credential is defined" was repeated in other registries.

+* Raphael noted that there was inconsistency over whether "ciphersuite" is one or two words.
+I have updated the document to use the two-word form, following the example of RFC 8446.
+Please check that all instances have been updated properly.
+Note that this changed the title of one of the IANA registries, from "MLS Ciphersuites" to "MLS Cipher Suites".

+* You seem to be deleting commas that do not preced independent clauses.
+In most cases cases, the sentence structure is sufficiently complex that these these commas improve clarity, so I have re-added them.

+* You seem to be adding commas before "as described in..." and similar.
+This is almost always incorrect.
+These references are not "see more details", they are part of the definition of the thing they are modifying.
+For example, "Verify that the credential in the LeafNode is valid as described in Section X" means that you need to follow the procedure in Section X.  (In one instance, the with-comma version doesn't even parse!  "... an init secret computed, as described in Section X")

+* You seem to be adding comma after one-word introductions like "Here" and "Hence".
+These are unnecessary and distracting.

+* The document is inconsistent as to whether a <t> is used inside <dd>.

+## Questions and Answers

 > 1) <!-- [rfced] xml2rfc returns a number of warnings and suggest that
 > viewBox be used.
 Please review and let us know if you would like to make
 > any updates.